jparker/therminator_client/README.md

 I'm still fleshing out this process.

-The client depends on RPi.GPIO, Adafruit\_DHT, and PyYAML.
+The client depends on RPi.GPIO, Adafruit\_DHT, PyYAML, and requests.

 ## Usage